ajitashwath/ajitashwath/README.md

 - 🎮 I'm currently working on Sorting Visualizer
 - 🌱 I'm currently learning Data Structures & Algorithms and involved in Machine Learning
 - 👨‍💻 All of my projects are available at (https://github.com/ajitashwathr10)
-- 💬 Ask me about Machine Learning, Python, C++ and R
+- 💬 Ask me about Machine Learning and Python
 - 📫 How to reach me - (ajitashwathr18@gmail.com)

 ## 🌐 Connect With Me: